Hiking Highlight

 Routes may comprise technical, difficult, or hazardous terrain.
 Specialist equipment and prior experience may be required.

-From Hinang - Sonnenkopf - Schnippenkopf - Deinenkopf - Hinang: the first ascent towards Sonnenkopf was the steepest and most strenuous part of the tour.
-It took us a little more than an hour to get to the Sonnenkopf.
-It took another 40 minutes to get to the Schnippenkopf.
-From there you can also see the mighty de-head.
-The path is quite narrow and leads you through scree and branches.
-It gets even more rocky further up.
-I wouldn't recommend the tour without sticks.
-Towards the end we stowed the sticks and cracked up in all-wheel drive mode.
-Here you should be really free from giddiness and sure-footed.
-Unfortunately, you can't see the markings straight away.
-Once at the top, the 360 degree view of the mountains and valleys is very impressive.
-Here you can easily take a break, there is enough space.
-It was on the summit and generally not very busy, we were mostly alone.
-The way back was a long one.
+From Hinang - Sonnenkopf - Schnippenkopf - Entschenkopf - Hinang: the first climb towards Sonnenkopf was the steepest and most strenuous part of the tour.
+It took us a little over an hour to get to Sonnenkopf.
+It then took another 40 minutes to get to Schnippenkopf.
+From there you can also see the mighty Entschenkopf.
+The path is quite narrow and leads through scree and branches.
+Further up it gets even rockier.
+I wouldn't recommend the tour without poles.
+Towards the end we put the poles away and scrambled up in four-wheel drive mode.
+You really need to be sure-footed and have a head for heights here.
+Unfortunately you can't see the markings straight away.
+Once you get to the top, the 360-degree view of the mountains and valleys is very impressive.
+You can also take a break here, there is enough space.
+There was not much going on at the summit and in general, we were mostly alone.
+The way back was quite long.
 It took us almost exactly 5 hours.

 July 4, 2021